wuhjie/gol/README.md

-# gol
+# Conway’s Game of Life
-final coursework for csa of University of Bristol
+coursework for Computer Systems A in University of Bristol